 - Over cauliflower rice

 Leftovers: Shrimp and Potato Curry is awesome the next day.
-For optimal flavor, heat up the curry, on low to medium heat on the stovetop and if eating with rice, reheat the rice in the microwave.
+Once cooled, store in an airtight container for optimal freshness.
+For optimal flavor, heat up the curry, on low to medium heat on the stovetop.
+If eating with rice, reheat only the rice in the microwave.

 Shrimp and Potato Curry Without Coconut Milk